Curtin University is Western Australia's largest university and a community of great cultural diversity. We have a strong commitment

 - Have been/are enrolled in either Curtin Extension or Open Universities Australia (formerly Open Learning Australia), and are now

 seeking admission into an undergraduate degree course; or

-- Are wishing to apply for special consideration (supporting application also to be lodged with University Admission Centre).
+- Want to apply for special consideration for start-of-the-year (supporting application also to be lodged with University Admission Centre); or

 prepared by the University each year.
 The individual selection of eligible students for Curtin courses is made within the above guidelines

 by the relevant Curtin teaching school and will normally take into account the following factors:

 From these criteria, all applications are evaluated and ranked in order of considered merit for each Curtin course nominated as a preference.

 If your ranking is sufficiently high, an offer of a place will be made in the course listed as a first preference.
 If not, you'll

 be considered for the course listed as second preference and so on.

 Courses for which an interview, portfolio or aptitude test is required are detailed in the Course Search function.